boolean-uk/java-tdd-oop-bobs-bagels/domain-model.md

 12.
 As a customer,
-I want to receive a printed receipt for my purchase from Bob's Bagels, so that I can have a record of my order details and total amount spent.
+I want to receive a printed receipt for my purchase from Bob's Bagels, so that I can have a record of my order details and total amount spent including discount.
 ```